 A resources page currently features hīmene and waiata by St Joseph’s Māori Girls’ choir.

 This is an annual Māori celebration of Easter.
 It is held in a different rohe each year.
 Tauranga hosted the Hui Aranga in 2017.The Good Friday service includes youth re-enacting Christ’s Passion.
-Competitions include kapahaka, religious quizzes and sport for mokopuna, rangatahi and kaumatua, choir and sacred solo, kapahaka and sports.
+Competitions include religious quizzes for mokopuna, rangatahi and kaumatua, choir and sacred solo, kapahaka and sports.

 Te Rūnanga o te Hāhi Katorika ki Aotearoa

-The rūnanga is a national advisory council to the New Zealand Bishops Conference (NZCBC).
-For more information see Rūnanga o te Hāhi Katorika.
+The Rūnanga is a national advisory council to the New Zealand Bishops Conference (NZCBC).
+For more information please see Rūnanga o te Hāhi Katorika.
 There are two representatives on the Rūnanga for the Archdiocese:

 Ph: 04-478 5060